⚖️ Every case here represents a judge's release decision that put the community at risk. Tap to learn more. ▾ expand

-DATA NOTICE: Every case on this site represents a pretrial release failure — a defendant who was released before trial and then failed to appear in court, was arrested for a new crime, or had their release revoked.
+Every case on this site is a pretrial release failure — a defendant released before trial who then failed to appear in court, was arrested for a new crime, or had their release revoked.
 These numbers do not reflect a judge's total caseload or overall record.
 A judge with more releases may naturally appear more often in this data.
 All data is sourced from public records under Florida Statute §907.043 (Citizens' Right-to-Know Act).
-CourtWatch.us presents factual public data only and does not allege misconduct by any individual.
+CourtWatch.live presents factual public data only and does not allege misconduct by any individual.
 Our mission is transparency — not punishment.
+Important: The judge shown is currently the assigned case judge — not necessarily the judge who made the original release decision.
+We are actively working to surface that distinction accurately.

 Our Mission